 When gilding was applied, it was the first step of the decoration even before painting.
 Otherwise, the miniaturist risked the gold leaf clinging to the paint pigments or damaging the paint when polishing the gold leaf.

 Applying gold leaf was precision work.
 Gold leaf could be applied without any preparation and “stuck” directly onto the support using egg white.
-The gilding then took on a flat, matt appearance.
+The gilding then took on a flat, matte appearance.

 Gilding could also be applied to a preparation which was generally white but which could also be coloured by adding pigments.
 This preparation, called “gesso”, consisted of plaster or chalk and animal glue and was laid in thin successive layers.

 Once the gesso was dry, the surface was lightly sanded and then polished a first time.
 The result was a smooth, rounded surface.
-This was then slightly rewetted in order to reactivate the glue in the preparation and fix the gold leaf.
-After drying, the leaf was polished gently (with a polished stone such as agate or a wolf’s tooth, for example) to obtain a very shiny gilding, without tearing it off.
+This was again wetted slightly in order to reactivate the glue in the preparation and fix the gold leaf.
+After drying, the leaf was polished gently (with a polished stone such as agate, or a wolf’s tooth, for example) to obtain a very shiny gilding, without tearing it off.

 Sometimes, both techniques were used in the same miniature to obtain various light or aesthetic effects.
 The use of gesso created a highly polished, domed surface that made the gold shine.
-The reflected light then seemed to emanate from the manuscript itself.
-So you could say that certain “special effects” were already being used in the Middle Ages!
+This way, the reflected light seemed to emanate from the manuscript itself.
+You could say that certain “special effects” were already being used in the Middle Ages, so to speak.

 Cochineal, lapis lazuli or saffron?

-There were no boxes of watercolours or tubes of gouache in the workshops of medieval illuminators.
-The colours were obtained from natural ingredients or were sometimes the result of chemical reactions.
-While some colours were easy to obtain, they were most often the result of complex recipes.
+Medieval illuminators did not have boxes of watercolours or tubes of gouache lying around in their workshops.
+The colours they used were obtained from natural ingredients or were the result of chemical reactions.
+While some colours were easy to obtain, most were the result of complex recipes.

-The medieval illuminator had an impressive number of different colours available, some of which came from faraway regions:
+A medieval illuminator had an impressive number of different colours at his disposal, some of which came from faraway regions:

 - Red: the colour red could be obtained from cinnabar, a mineral that was washed, crushed and then heated to remove impurities.
 Difficult to find (of good quality) in nature, its synthetic version, vermilion, was more widely used.
 Minium, obtained by calcining lead white, is considered to be the oldest artificial pigment.
 Carmine (extracted from cochineal), rose madder and Brazilwood was also used to make this colour.